JO CRAWFORD DipCABT KCAI

 With this experience of the challenges of taking on shelter animals, I have maintained a particular interest in helping new owners of Rescue dogs with training and rehabilitation.

 In my time on the farm working with sheep I experienced the pleasure and thrill of working with sheepdogs whose skill and agility was often breath-taking.
+My dogs have worked in the field and are engaged in scentwork.
 However, over and above this I have, over many years, had the joy and satisfaction of sharing my home with my own assortment of companion dogs, all of whom have been special in their own way and have each presented their own individual challenges!